Welcome to Exeter Temple Corps

 May God bless all who work at the donation centre and THANK YOU”.
 Phil Jones - Corps Treasurer

-Each week the Community Team make meals, prepare goody bags and food parcels and between 25 and 50 meals are prepared and given out each Saturday, early evening, and Sunday lunchtime.
-We continue to help, offering practical support with and food parcels, and spiritual support.
+Each week the Community Team make meals, prepare goody bags and food parcels and between 25 and 50 meals are prepared and given out each Saturday in the early evening, and Sunday lunchtime.
+We continue to help, offering practical support and food parcels, and spiritual support.

 Each Christmas around 250+ gift bags are prepared for local families, and in excess of 100 food parcels are packaged before Christmas.
 The generosity of corps folk, friends and the general public enabled this.